vertesy/RoxygenReady/README.md

 - Share it with others

 <br>

+      Check: Workflow_to_Create_an_R_Package.R for details

-*Check out a great introduction to writing your first package in R by [Hillary Parker](http://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/)*
+*Also check out a great introduction about writing your first package in R by [Hillary Parker](http://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/)*

  <br/> <br/> <br/> <br/> <br/>